-1 Convene a Working Group and Sub-Groups Jan. - June 2024 Working Group Objectives, Agendas, and Meeting Schedule; Memorandums of Understanding; Partner Agreements 2 Research and Planning with Four Sub-Groups Jan. - July 2025 Four research reports on the following topics: • Addressing regulatory barriers to offsite construction in participating municipalities • Generating a project pipeline to support a regional manufacturing facility • Creating workforce development opportunities • Identifying suitable sites in the region for a manufacturing facility or facilities Amended MOUs, if necessary Webinars or other communication materials to share research findings with broader network of housing professionals 3 Preparation and Issuance of Solicitation July - March 2026 Solicitation for manufacturing facility, including incentive package 4 Solicitation Review and Selection April - May 2026 Scoring rubric for selection committee; developer selection notification memorandum; developer designation memorandum; letter committing funds for the construction of the facility 5 Development of Implementation and Phasing Plan June 2026 - Dec.
-2026 Plan detailing the order in which development projects will be submitted for manufacturing (informed by Activity 2 deliverables) 6 Support Entitlement/Development of Facility June 2026 - Dec.
-2029 Development progress reports; permits and certification of occupancy for manufacturing facility 7 Community Engagement Jan.
-2024 - Dec.
-2029 Focus group/interview protocols; communication materials include project webpage, project newsletter, one- pagers, social media assets; public campaign for educating about alternative construction technologies
+Activity Anticipated Deliverables 1 Working Group Objectives, Agendas, and Meeting Schedule; Memorandums of Understanding; Partner Agreements 2 Four research reports on the following topics: Addressing regulatory barriers to offsite construction in participating municipalities; Generating a project pipeline to support a regional manufacturing facility; Creating workforce development opportunities; and Identifying suitable sites in the region for a manufacturing facility or facilities Amended MOUs, if necessary Webin ars or other communication materials to share research findings with broader network of housin g professionals 3 Solicit ation for manufacturing facility, including incentive package

+4 Scoring rubric for selection committee; developer selection notification memorandum; developer designation memorandum; letter committing funds for the construction of the facility 5 Plan detailing the order in which development projects will be submitted for manufacturing (informed by Activity 2 deliverables) 6 Development progress reports; permits and certification of occupancy for manufacturing facility 7 Focus group/interview protocols; communication materials include project webpage, project newsletter, one-pagers, social media assets; public campaign for educating about alternative construction technologies

 ^{}Additional deliverables will likely result as work gets underway.
-This outlines bare minimum, and in the case of engagement/communication materials, a sampling of what may result.
+This outlines the bare minimum, and in the case of engagement/communication materials, a sampling of what may result.
 Throughout the project, we hope to share information about research findings and project milestones, to serve as resources for HUD and others in the housing field across the country.